 (Q) Do you have any new projects that you are working on?
 If so, what are they?

-I’m working on the two books which follow this one, and haven’t decided which will actually be number 2 or if it really will come out this year.
+I’m working on the two books which follow this one, and haven’t decided which will actually be number 3 and which number 4.
 I am also working on Come-Back Road, the book that follows Old Hickory Lane, written under my E. J. Ruek pen name.
 I want to release it sometime late fall or early winter.

 (Q) How about an excerpt to tantalize the readers?

 You bet.
-And I almost shared a scene from one of the next books—a sex scene—but decided, no. (Not even sure I’m keeping it.
-Might have to fade to black or release two versions, the one with no sex and the one with the sex left in.)
-Anyway, here ya go:
+And I almost shared a scene from one of the next books, but decided, no. Anyway, here ya go: